 Measuring the group delay of converters and tuners with inaccessible internal LOs is very difficult using the method described above because we lack the necessary phase-coherent LO for phase locking.
-One alternate method uses a definition of group delay as the time delay through the mixer of a modulated signal.
+Fortunately, an alternate method exists that is based on modulation delay.
 This technique can measure group delay on devices without needing a reference mixer.
 Using a frequency-response normalization, absolute and relative group delay can be measured.